 Problems caused by leaking showers

 A leaking shower can be costly in many ways.
 A persistent leak can lead to the development of mould.
 The mould might be evident in the form of blackened or discoloured silicone or might even extend to mouldy painted surfaces such as adjacent walls or nearby ceilings.
 Aside from being an unpleasant thing to look at, mould can also pose a very significant health hazard.
-This is particularly problematic to the immune; the elderly, young children and asthmatics.
+This is particularly problematic to the immuno-compromised; the elderly, young children and asthmatics.

 Leaking showers can also result in unsightly damage to paintwork and plasterboard surfaces, necessitating treatment with a mould inhibiter and repainting or even replacement if the damage is significant.